 We know that a longer sales cycle means it can take a longer time to see results.
-Lead scoring is still important for these campaign types.
-That’s because you need to understand the value of each lead along the sales cycle.
+Lead scoring is still important for these campaign types because you need to understand each lead’s value along the sales cycle.

 This falls under the low-hanging fruit theory of easy wins.
 By scoring leads, you’ll know which prospects are closer to a sale and which are further away.
 This info will help you better prioritize where to put your efforts as the cycle moves along.